-The proposed MHSA Housing project is based on stakeholder input obtained during the community planning process in 2005 and consistently over the years in stakeholder processes.
-Specifically again, in 2015 the unmet need of unserved/underserved individuals in all age groups, the issue of housing and homelessness was identified as a prioritized need.
-In July 2015, the Representative Stakeholder Steering Committee (RSSC) voiced unanimous support for the proposed plan to use Stanislaus County MHSA Housing Program funds then held by California Housing Finance Agency (CalHFA) to go forward with the Kestrel Ridge Supportive Housing Project.
+The proposed MHSA Housing project is based on stakeholder input obtained during the community planning process in 2005 and consistently over the years through the stakeholder process.
+Specifically again, in 2015, the unmet need of unserved/underserved individuals in all age groups, the issue of housing and homelessness was identified as a prioritized need.
+On March 23, 2018, the Representative Stakeholder Steering Committee (RSSC) voiced support for the proposed plan to use Stanislaus County MHSA Housing Program funds, which are designated for the development of permanent supportive housing for persons with SMI and are homeless or at risk of homelessness, to go forward with the Palm Valley Supportive Housing Project.

-The proposed project plan was then approved and adopted by the Stanislaus County Board of Supervisors on September 29, 2015.
+The proposed project plan was then approved and adopted by the Stanislaus County Board of Supervisors on August 21, 2018 as part of the MHSA Annual Update Fiscal Year 2018-2019.